alex10271979/AlexisMaldonado.github.io/README.md

  R, dplyr, RTseries, tidyverse, caret
 ## Data Analyst
 - Analyzed emergency call data for Cedar Rapids using R, identifying local hotspots and trends.
-- Created heat maps and block grids to represent spatial patterns in emergency calls, facilitating -better resource distribution.
+- Created heat maps and block grids to represent spatial patterns in emergency calls, facilitating better resource distribution.
+-  Updated and maintained scripts for a website, ensuring real-time data insights were dynamically displayed.
+-  Worked closely with stakeholders to understand requirements and deliver actionable insights.
+## Skills
+-  Python, R, Java
+-  Proficient in statistical methods, including hypothesis testing, regression analysis, and probability distributions.
+-  Experienced in creating visualizations using R and Python libraries.
+-  Skilled in SQL for designing and managing relational databases.
+-  Expertise in heat mapping and spatial data analysis.
+##  rojects & Contributions
+-  Successfully developed a model predicting service call patterns, directly influencing resource deployment strategies in Cerro Gordo County.
+-  Improved the understanding of spatial emergency call patterns, leading to more informed decision-making in Cedar Rapids.
+## Certifications & Professional Development
+-  ArcGIS Mapping– Esri, [2024]